-The weight and size of a female beaver are almost the same as its male counterpart.
-In some cases, they are even larger than the males, which itself is extremely uncommon among mammals.
+The weight and size of a female are almost the same as the male.
+In some cases, they are even larger than males, which is highly uncommon among mammals.

 How Big Are Beaver Kits?

 Baby beavers are called kits.
-There are usually two to four in one litter.
-They are born with the ability to swim, but typically don’t do anything until their first few weeks of life has passed.
+There are usually two to four born from one litter.
+They are born with the ability to swim but typically don’t do much for the first few weeks.
 Kits are tiny and easy prey for predators.
-They weigh around 1 lb at birth.
-When kits become adults, their larger size is ideal in scaring off predators.
+They weigh around 1 lb at birth and are about 7 inches long.
+When kits become adults, their larger size is ideal for helping scare off predators.

-Kits leave home at two years old and start mating at three years old.
+Kits leave home at the age of two and start mating at three.
 Beavers mate during the winter months.
-Eurasian beavers are pregnant for a period of 2 to 4 months, while American beavers are pregnant for about 3.5 months.
+Eurasian beavers are pregnant for 2 to 4 months, while American beavers are pregnant for about three and a half months.

 Do Beavers’ Teeth Grow Forever?

-Beavers have massive teeth which grow forever.
-Their upper incisors range from 20 to 25mm, and their growth isn’t hindered at any point.
-That said, beavers don’t exhibit the best dental hygiene, and their teeth are usually orange in color.
+Beavers have massive teeth that continue growing.
+Their upper incisors range from 20 to 25mm, and their growth isn’t hindered.
+Beavers don’t exhibit the best dental hygiene, and their teeth are usually orange due to iron.

-Like most other rodents, their teeth are incredibly strong.
-This strength is primarily because the enamel of a beaver’s tooth contains iron.
-This makes them extremely sharp, precise, durable, and orangish.
+Like most other rodents, their teeth are powerful.
+The strength is primarily because the enamel of a beaver’s tooth contains iron.
+This makes them extremely sharp and durable.

-Beavers teeth curve backward, which makes it easier for them to do their jobs.
-The growth rate of their teeth is about 4 feet per year.
-The teeth wear down with their gnawing of wood.
+Beavers’ teeth curve backward, making it easier to cut wood.
+The growth rate of their teeth is about 4-6 cm per year.
+However, the teeth wear down through gnawing.

-The orange enamel of their front teeth wears away at a slower rate than the white dentin along the back.
-Beavers can self-sharpen their teeth every time they gnaw a tree.
+The orange enamel wears away slower than the white dentin along the back.
+Beavers self-sharpen their teeth every time they gnaw a tree.

-A study about the seasons and how it relates to incremental growth rates in beavers revealed that there is a connection between the time of year and the growth rate of beavers’ incisors.
+A study in Science Direct about the seasons and their relation to incremental growth rates in beavers revealed a connection between the time of year and the growth rate of beavers’ incisors.
 The sample of beavers used for the study was harvested in fall and winter.

-It was found that the growth rate of the upper incisors differed from the growth rate of the lower incisors.
+The growth rate of the upper incisors differs from the growth rate of the lower incisors.
 The top incisors grew less during late summer and early fall.
-The lower incisors did not show as much of a difference in growth between seasons.
-The top incisors may be used to estimate which season a particular fossilized beaver may have died.
+The lower incisors did not show much difference in growth between seasons.
+The top incisors estimate which season a fossilized beaver had died.

 What is the Largest Beaver on Record?

-The heaviest and largest North American beaver ever recorded weighed 110 pounds or 50 kilograms.
-This beaver was from Wisconsin, and it was caught at Iron County.
+The largest North American beaver ever recorded weighed 110 pounds (50 kilograms.)
+This beaver was from Wisconsin, and it was caught in Iron County.

-Although they didn’t feature the classic flat tail, the giant beavers of the Ice Age had remarkably similar characteristics as their modern counterparts.
-Widely known as Castoroides’, these species were even larger.
+Although they didn’t feature the classic flat tail, the Ice Age’s giant beavers had remarkably similar characteristics to their modern counterparts.
+Widely known as Castoroides, these species were even larger.

-According to scientists, they were 8 feet long and almost 200 pounds in size.
-Like their modern counterparts, Beavers of the ice-age lived semi-aquatic lives.
+According to scientists, they were 8 feet long and almost 200 pounds.
+Like their modern counterparts, beavers of the ice age lived semi-aquatic lives.

 Do Beavers Grow Forever?

-Both male and female beavers grow throughout their entire lifetime and weigh up to 60 or 70 lbs when there is enough food.
-In most cases, they live up to 24 to 25 years in the wild.
-The lifespan is reduced by a few years when they are held in captivity.
+Both male and female beavers grow throughout their lifetime and weigh up to 60 or 70 lbs when there is enough food.
+In most cases, they live up to 25 years in the wild.
+The lifespan is reduced by a few years when they are in captivity.

 Being semi-aquatic animals, beavers require a proper diet to survive properly.
-Due to this reason, they are extensively found along freshwater ponds, rivers, marshes, and swamps.
+This is why they are extensively found among freshwater ponds, rivers, marshes, and swamps.

-Whilst American beavers are found throughout North America; they try to stay away from deserts and settle down in the marshy zones.
-Over the last fifty years, the number of beavers have increased in the zones in proximity to lakes, swamps, and woods.
+While American beavers are found throughout North America, they try to stay away from deserts and settle down in marshy zones.
+Over the last fifty years, the number of beavers has increased around lakes, swamps, and woods.

 Are North American Beavers Larger Than European Beavers?

-The principle is named after its founder, Carl Bergmann, a 19th-century German biologist.
-It also explains how birds and adapted to emit body heat they live.
-This is evidenced by the fact that North American beavers are larger, weighing approximately 45 lb.
-The total length of an adult North American beaver is 29–35 in with the tail adding an extra 7.9–13.8 in.
+This is evidenced by North American beavers being larger, weighing approximately 45 lb.
+An adult North American beaver’s total length is 29–35 in, with the tail adding an extra 7.9–13.8 in.

-Age plays a factor as well, with some older beavers reaching larger than average size and weighing from around 88 lb to as much as 110 lb.
+Age plays a factor, with some older beavers reaching larger than average and weighing from around 88 lb to 110 lb.

-There are small physiological differences between the North American beavers and their Eurasian counterparts.
-The most important one regarding size is that the American beaver has longer shin bones.
+There are minor physiological differences between the North American beavers and their Eurasian counterparts.
+The most striking is that the American beaver has longer shin bones.

-The longer shins allows them more flexibility and range when moving on their two feet, which has the knock-on effect of making it easier for them to utilize their two hands to carry out tasks.
+Longer shins allow them more flexibility and range when moving on two feet, making it easier for them to use their hands to carry out tasks.

-Interbreeding between the two species is not possible due to a difference in the number of chromosomes carried by each species of beaver.
+Interbreeding between the two species is impossible due to a difference in the number of chromosomes each beaver species carries.

 Do Beavers Grow All Year Round?

-It concentrated on 33 colonies found in two national parks and monitored their growth over seven years.
-The study found that the growth rate was affected by several factors, such as weather, pond location, age, and whether or not the colony had young.
+It concentrated on 33 colonies in two national parks and monitored their growth over seven years.
+The study found that the growth rate was affected by the weather, pond location, age, and if the colony had kits.

-During winter, both adult and baby beavers reduce in tail size and body mass, particularly those living in colonies who have young.
+During winter, adults and babies reduce their tail size and body mass, particularly those living in young colonies.
 Beavers grow more during the summer, and their tails grow larger too.
-There was no noted difference in these changes concerning gender.
-Growth changes also differed between colonies.

 What is a Beavers Growth Rate?